AI-SEO & GEO

 The pattern that gets selected most consistently: open with a declarative statement that answers the implicit question behind the section heading, follow with supporting detail, close with a specific example or implication.
 This structure means the opening sentence of any section can be lifted and attributed without losing meaning.

-For pillar pages and BOFU pages specifically, the first 100 words of the main content block carry disproportionate weight.
-The primary definition of the topic — “[Topic] is [what it is]” — should appear in this window, not embedded in the third paragraph.
+For pillar pages, the first 100 words of the main content block carry disproportionate weight.
+The primary definition of the topic — “[Topic] is [what it is]” — should appear in this window, not embedded in the third paragraph after a contextual preamble.
+This same definition-first pattern serves both AI Overview citation and citation by standalone AI assistants — for the platform-specific deep-dives, see How to Get Cited by ChatGPT and How to Get Cited by Perplexity.

 FAQ sections are the highest-leverage single element for AI Overview inclusion.
-Google’s Search Central guidance on structured data confirms that FAQPage schema helps systems understand the question-answer structure of content.
+Google’s Search Central guidance on FAQPage structured data confirms that the schema helps systems understand the question-answer structure of content.

 The questions must mirror the exact language a user types into Google or an AI system — not the language a brand would use to describe its own product.
 “How does [X] work?” outperforms “What are the benefits of [X]?” because it matches informational intent rather than commercial framing.